Seizures or Fits

-Seeing a child or young person having a seizure/fits can be frightening.
-Most fits do not cause serious harm.
-The commonest type of fit in children is associated with a high temperature this is called a febrile convulsion.
-This sort of fit (seizure) tends to occur in younger children.
-Seizures sometimes occur without a fever (this is called afebrile seizure).
-If your child has had only one afebrile seizure, it does not always mean they have epilepsy.
+fit associated with a high temperature.
+This sort of fit tends to occur in younger children.
+Fits sometimes occur without a fever (afebrile fit or seizure).
+If your child has had only one afebrile fit, it does not always mean they have epilepsy.
 Many children will never have another one.

 First aid for a convulsive seizure: